 E-Z Sonic™ - Ultrasonic Inserts

-Straight E-Z Sonic™ ultrasonic inserts provide superior torque and pull out resistance, while allowing for thinner boss walls.
+- Straight E-Z Sonic™ ultrasonic inserts provide superior torque and pull out resistance, while allowing for thinner boss walls.
 Flush models allow for installation level with or below the material surface; flanged models are ideal for electrical connections and for additional pull out resistance in reverse installations.